vichargrave/vichargrave.github.io/_posts/2019-05-20-tweet-ingestion-with-nifi-and-elasticsearch.md

 ![Nifi_tweet_nifi_group](/assets/images/Nifi_tweet_nifi_group.png)

-To start the tweet ingestion and indexing, click on the play button in the *Operate* box.
-Before running the pipeline though, it would be a good idea to explicitly map the tweet fields in the Elasticsearch.

 The final step in building the pipeline is to save it as a template.
 Click on *Create Template* button in the *Originate* panel, then enter template name `tweet-nifi` , and click on the *Create* button.
 If at a later time you want to load the twiiter data pipeline tempalte and run it again, drag the *Template* button from the top toolbar and select the `tweet-nifi` template.

 ![Nifi_add_template](/assets/images/Nifi_add_template.png){:width="80%" .align-center}